skilchen/lissajous_playground/pitch/index.md

 * t is the range of values for which the equations are evaluated

 To simplify the matters, in my toy application some of the parameters have fixed values, namely: $A = B = c = 1$, $d = e = f = 0$ and t is defined as `seq(0, 2*pi, length.out = 3 * 360)`.
 The user can choose the values for a, b and c.
-Additionaly he can choose to draw the figures using lines or spheres.
+Additionally she can choose to draw the figures using lines or spheres.
 The figures can also be drawn using triangle waves of the form $x = A \cdot \arcsin(\sin(a \cdot t + d))$

 ---
 ### Example Lissajous Figure